DianaOlympos/jekyll_softwaremaxims/_posts/2022-12-31-Not-A-Supplier.md

 It may feel a bit legalese, and yes, it shouts at you, but I can summarise it pretty easily.
 If you use this, I owe you nothing.
 At all.
 We have no relationship.
 I put this up online on the condition that if you use it, all the risks are on you.

 What it means is that there is no supply chain here.
 Because there is no supplier.
-I am not providing you something that you bought for me.
+I am not providing you something that you bought from me.
 There is no relationship.
 I put something online because I wanted to.
 The fact you made your product depend on it is _your responsibility_.
 Not mine.
 Not the one of the providers.
 We provide libraries.
 We do not supply them.
 You cannot apply rules to me.

 And quite honestly, I am not going to accept them.
 I barely have time to spend on doing the work on the FOSS libraries I maintain and doing so regularly burns out the people doing it.